Make Your Own Animation – It’s so Easy Your Dog Could Do it.

 YES!
 You can make a character move and spin and sing “Baby Got Back,” in only 6 steps.

-Logic dictates that if you start with a hard, complicated software program, then your journey to making animations will be hard and complicated.
+Logic dictates that if you start with a hard, complicated software program, then your journey to creating animated videos will be hard and complicated.
 So choose right from the get-go and you’ll have an easy ride.

-Lucky for you, advancements in technology have created a new era of super-easy, automated animation making software.
-That means no more techie, time consuming programs.
-No more spending a few days to learn software.
+Lucky for you, advancements in technology have created a new era of super-easy, automated animation–making software.
+This means making cartoon videos no longer requires time-consuming programs.
+No more spending a few days learning the software.
 No more building animations from scratch.
 The world works on instant gratification, and the platform that can give this to you is the one you need.

 2. Write Out Your Goal in One Sentence.

-Once you have chosen the EASIEST animation software on earth, you can jump right into it.
+Once you have selected the EASIEST animation software on earth, you can jump right into it.
 First, define the goal of your animation.
-Are you creating an advertisement, a short movie, a video resume or a business presentation?
+Are you creating an advertisement, a short movie, a video resume, or a business presentation?
 What’s the purpose of your animation?
 Write it down in one sentence, right now.

 3. Script Time!

 A. Pull them in – “I knew that I was a good dad the day my daughter brought me her first fish.”
 Huh!?
-Start off with a sentence that peaks curiosity, has an element of surprise or plays on emotion.
+Start off with a sentence that piques curiosity and has an element of surprise or plays on emotion.

-B. Introduce yourself – at some point in your script introduce your company, product, or yourself; who are you?
-Are you a someone I should rely on, or are you a source of entertainment?
+B. Introduce yourself – at some point in your script introduce your company, product, or yourself.
+Who are you?
+Are you someone I should rely on, or are you a source of entertainment?

 C. End with a bang – whether it’s a call-to-action, an appreciative thank you, or a powerful life lesson, your animation should end with a punch.

-4. Choose your characters from a collection of pre-made characters.
+4. Choose your cartoon characters from a collection of pre-made characters.

 Ever heard about the paradox of choice?
 It’s a psychological phenomenon that occurs when people are presented with too many options.
 Instead of being excited about so many different choices, the opposite happens; people become overwhelmed and frustrated, leading to a state of paralysis and indecision.

-When it comes to animation, there are so many mirco-nano details that it can cause brain OVERLOAD, aaaaarghhh!
+When it comes to animation, there are so many micro-nano details that it can cause the brain to OVERLOAD, aaaaarghhh!
 Do you really need to be staring at the computer screen, editing pixels, choosing from 50 shades of grey or fixing the texture of a body part?
 NO!
 It is much easier and faster to choose from a collection of pre-designed characters and then customize them to look and move the way that you want.
-Choose a program that lets you do this; You show the cartoons whose boss!
+Choose an editing program that lets you do this; You show the cartoons whose boss!

 5. Set the Tone

 Bring your characters to life.
 Should your cartoons be silly and goofy, set behind a template of rainbow fields and flying bubbles?
-Or would you like serious business suit profiles and city skylines.
+Or would you like serious business suit profiles and city skylines?
 Hey, you may not even know which style or characters will work best until you set them to action.
-So try them out, the right program should let you test out different characters, icons and scenes with a click of the mouse.
+So try them out, the right program should let you test out different characters, icons, and scenes with a click of the mouse.
 This is why it’s great to have a wide range of pre-made options!

 6. Add your Voiceover/ or Music

-Add your Voiceover/ or Music The last and final step has arrived; adding audio!
+Add your Voiceover/ or Music The last and final step has arrived; adding audio or sound effects!
 It is time to bring your animation to life.
 Will you narrate your script or add an awesome background beat (or perhaps both)?
 If you choose to record a voiceover, then grab a glass of water and a mic, clear your throat and start speaking.
-Your platform should have a free recording tool and a library of music at your fingertips (hint hint, thanks PowToon).
+Your platform should have a free recording tool and a library of music at your fingertips (thankfully Powtoon does!).
 But, If you don’t have recording tools on your platform, we can recommend a few.
 Wellsaid enables you to generate speech from text.Bunny Studio is great for outsourcing voiceovers.
 And, you can hire a voiceover artist on Fiverr through Powtoon to record for you.
 If you would like to use a piece of audio from an existing recording, then download Audacity.
-It is a great software tool for recording clean voiceover and exporting it as different files.

 Yes, I’m serious, congratulate yourself.
 I only added this last step in because, well it’s really fun to cross things off of lists.